Collect logs from Microsoft SQL Server

 </Output>

-When using SQL Server Authentication, the connection string in the NXLog Agent configuration must include the username and password.
+| When using SQL Server Authentication, the NXLog Agent configuration must include the username and password in the connection string.
 This applies to both direct and DSN connections.
 Therefore, securing the configuration file with appropriate access permissions is important.
-You can also fetch the connection string from another file with the include directive or via a script with include_stdout. |
+You can also fetch the connection string from another file using the include directive, or from a script using include_stdout. |

 ODBC driver for SQL Server

-parameter in the connection string to use Windows Authentication.
+It specifies the Trusted_Connection=yes parameter in the connection string to use Windows Authentication.

 <Input mssql>